Swan Hellenic

 Romblon Island

-Romblon Island is an off-the-beaten-path destination known for tranquillity.
-Bon Bon Beach exemplifies this with its beautiful sandbar and few visitors.
-Crystalline waters offer excellent snorkeling amid vibrant coral gardens teeming with angelfish, parrotfish and clownfish.
-Above Romblon town centre stands Fort San Andres, a centuries-old fortress from the Spanish colonial era, offering stunning ocean views.
+Romblon is an off-the-beaten-path destination known for tranquillity.
+Bon Bon Beach is a standout, with a beautiful sandbar and few visitors.
+Crystalline waters offer excellent snorkeling amid vibrant coral gardens, home to angelfish, parrotfish, and clownfish.
+Above Romblon town centre stands Fort San Andres, a centuries old fortress from the Spanish colonial era with sweeping ocean views.

 Romblon Island